Pune to Mumbai Expressway: Complete Travel Guide 2026

 The Pune-Mumbai Expressway starts from Kiwale (near Dehu Road, Pune) and ends at Kalamboli (Panvel, Navi Mumbai).
 Here's a detailed breakdown of the route with key landmarks:

-Total Journey Distance: 145-150 km from central Pune (like Shivajinagar) to central Mumbai (like CST), depending on your exact pickup and drop location.
-Most travelers who book a cab from Pune to Mumbai find the expressway route to be the fastest and most scenic option.
+Total drive distance: 145-150 km from central Pune (say, Shivajinagar) to central Mumbai (say, CST), give or take a few km depending on where we pick you up and drop you.
+Most people who book a cab from Pune to Mumbai go by the expressway.
+It's the quickest way across and the prettiest too.

 Average Travel Time: 2.5 to 3 hours (can extend to 4 hours during peak traffic or heavy monsoon)